EIvimeyCook/shinyDigitise/README.md

 df<-shinyDigitise(Folder where your images are located)

+or

+df<-shinyDigitise() - where you specify the folder through a menu system within SD.

 ## Basic workflow (the app will walk you through each stage):

 NB. you can adjust point size and group name positions on the fly.